3 Fun Speaking Activities for Comparative Adjectives

 Preparation: Create a handout with questions and model answers (if your students will survey another class) for each.
 For example, Which do you think is smaller, an elephant or a whale?
 I think an elephant is smaller than a whale.
 Which language do you think is more difficult, Chinese or Tagalog?
 I think Tagalog is more difficult.
 Having model answers makes it easy for your students to give any necessary prompts to someone who is struggling to answer.
 If planning to have students survey others in another class, set up a begin and end time with the teacher of that class.

 Be sure to choose a class that is either equal to or above yours in proficiency level and ask the teacher of that class to do a quick review on answering a comparative question with a full-sentence answer.
 I’ve found that telling the other class that part of the reason for the activity is for your students to practice speaking and that they should refuse to answer until the student has spoken the full question helps prevent students from rushing through to finish first.
-Having your students join another class for a speaking activity is great for those reasons.

-Surveying another class
+Surveying another class:

 Tell students that they will practice using comparative adjectives in a speaking activity with students from another class.
 Point out that practicing/reviewing is helpful for everyone, so they must make every attempt to get the other students to give full-sentence answers.

-Surveying within your own class
+Surveying within your own class:

 Tell students that they will practice using comparative adjectives in a speaking and listening activity with their classmates.
 Remind them that they must take the time to listen to each other’s answers in full.